Have a positive influence on children’s education in these two ways:

 With his background in business, and a heart-felt desire to succeed in bringing a better education to America's youth, Mr. Rickers was in a unique position to make a difference in the way educational materials were perceived.
 He saw an opportunity to build an innovative company and began hiring former teachers, editors, illustrators, graphic designers and web programmers as the company began to grow.
 He and his team's hard work dedication to education is the foundation from which Studies Weekly's current success grew.

-Today Studies Weekly publications are used in all 50 states and provide the advantages Mr. Thompson originally delivered the following: less preparation for teachers and more fun for students.
-The ultimate benefits are more time and greater learning.
+Today Studies Weekly publications are used in all 50 states, Puerto Rico and the U.S. Virgin Islands.
+We still provide the advantages Mr. Thompson originally delivered for teachers and students.
+Implementation ready resources for teachers and more engagement for students.